tidbcloud/serverless-test/sceneTest/README.md

-# CDC Sync Test
+# CDC Scene Test

-This directory tests if changefeeds can sync data from TiDB Cloud clusters to downstreams.
+The cdc_sync-test.go tests if changefeeds can sync data from TiDB Cloud clusters to downstreams.
 The upstream TiDB Cloud clusters and downstreams are created manually before running the tests.

 - MySQL